Helsinki scavenger hunt and city tour

 The Old Church of the city was made in the early 18th century days which makes the oldest church in the city.
 Apart from the beautiful building, the park around it is also charming and full of greenery where you can take a relaxing break.

-10.3 Smiths statue – ending point of Helsinki scavenger hunt
+10.3 Smiths statue – ending point of Helsinki scavenger hunt and city tour

 There could be no place better than this one to end the tour of Helsinki.
 Made in the mid-20th century, the site shows 3 smiths who are all hammering on an anvil.
 The beauty of this sculpture makes it a landmark and a monument.
 At the same time, this is a popular tourist attraction in Helsinki.